lakeside2us/multinational-retail-data-centralisation691/README.md

 The project aims to produce a system that stores the current company data in a centralised database and access data from this one central database.

-After storing the sales data in a centralised database, the database will be quarried to obtain up-to-date metrics for the business</p>
+After storing the sales data in a centralised database, the database will be quarried to obtain up-to-date metrics for the business.

 ### Usage Instructions